dnbln/notes/content/cargo-difftests/algorithms.md

 >[!danger]
 > **Caution:** Running tests with a dirty working tree may cause problems.
 As such, it is recommended to only use this on CI to tell developers quickly about the results of the most-likely-affected tests, but while actually working it would be wise to just use `fs-mtime`.

+>[!note]
+>`cargo-difftests` will error when trying to run this analysis on [[indexes]] which lack region information, which is stripped by default during index compilation.
+You should pass `--full-index` to the commands which compile the index, to use it with [git-diff-hunks](#git-diff-hunks).